 - Pack clothing items that you can layer.

 - Travel light.
 It makes things easier in the long run.

 You may notice I’ve attached a few links on some of the items.
-These are some of my favorite things that I personally use for trips to Ireland and Scotland.
+These are some of my favorite things that I personally use for trips to Ireland and Scotland and Iceland.